Sage-Bionetworks/portalsDocs/articles/getting_started.md

 * Understand and use provenance

 ### What is Synapse?
-Synapse is an open source software platform that data scientists can use to carry out, track, and communicate their research in real time.
-Synapse enables co-location of scientific content (data, code, results) and narrative descriptions of that work.
+Synapse is an open source software platform that people can use to perform, track, and communicate their research in real time.
+Synapse enables content (data, code, results) and descriptions (readme's) of that content to be available in the same place.

 Synapse has seeded a growing number of living [research projects](https://www.synapse.org/#!StandaloneWiki:ResearchCommunities) and [resources](https://www.synapse.org/#!StandaloneWiki:OpenResearchProjects) including [Sage/DREAM Challenges](http://dreamchallenges.org/).

 With Synapse, you can: